 How are we to respond to this?
-In our reactivity, or using my I statements, it’s easy for me to be dismissive.
-And still, in our effort to hold 100% grace and 100% truth, let’s do that here by using the guiding principles of being compassionate and having convicted civility.
+Using my statements, I find it easy to be dismissive.
+And still, in an effort to hold 100% grace and 100% truth, let’s do that here by using the guiding principles of compassion and convicted civility.

-First, creed.
-Historically, brief statements of key doctrines have been around since the start of biblical history.
-They often focus on God and the way of salvation (Deut 6:4; 1 Cor.
+First, let’s consider creed.
+Brief statements of key doctrines have been around since the Shema.
+They often focus on God and the way of salvation (Deut.
+6:4; 1 Cor.
 15:3-5).
-The Apostles, Nicene, and Athanasian creed were concerned with what’s true about God as well as the person and work of Jesus.
-In contrast, here, the heading starts with Sparkle, which signals us to what this creed will outline.
+The Apostles’, Nicene, and Athanasian creeds were concerned with what’s true about God, the Holy Spirit, and the person and work of Jesus.
+In contrast, here, the title starts with Sparkle, which signals us to what this creed will outline.

-It so follows, in saying God is non-binary is to make a classification mistake.
-God isn’t a being that is confined or subject to gender categories.
-To refer to my device as non-binary is a category mistake.
-Furthermore, historically, we know God eternally exists as three co-eternal – Father, Son, and Holy Spirit – who each equally share one divine essence, i.e, perichoresis [mutual indwelling].
-This creed ignores the ways and times God refers to himself by particular pronouns.
+Saying that God is non-binary is to make an error in category (logical fallacy).
+God isn’t a being who is confined or subject to gender categories.
+Furthermore, we know God exists as three co-eternal persons: Father, Son, and Holy Spirit, who each equally share one divine essence (perichoresis [mutual indwelling]).
+The “Sparkle Creed” ignores the times God refers to himself by singular pronouns.

-Fourthly, while it’s true that Jesus did have two dads, He had a mom too.
+Third, while it’s true that Jesus did have two dads, He had a mom too.
 His Father (in heaven) was the one who directed His life.
-This comment of two dads is woefully misleading and injected with buzz words.
-Furthermore, it seems to conflict with the claim that God is non-binary.
-This creed continually confesses that the subject, me, determines reality.
-And, in culture that wants to be taken on their terms, that value is not extended to God himself.
+The affirmation of presence of two dads is woefully misleading.
+Indeed, it seems to conflict with the claim that God is non-binary.
+This creed assumes that the one who says it, me, determines reality.
+In a culture that wants to be taken on their terms, why is that privilege not extended to God himself?

-Fifth, the rainbow spirit.
-This departure from the Holy Spirit is noteworthy.
-In any theological discussion, one of the most helpful questions is “what do you mean when you say ___”.
-While there are ways the Holy Spirit convicts (Jn 15:8), his work isn’t to shatter or refract, but to save and sanctify us.
+Fourth, the rainbow spirit is a noteworthy departure from the Holy Spirit.
+In any theological discussion, one of the most helpful questions is “What do you mean when you say _____?”
+While there are ways the Holy Spirit convicts (Jn 15:8), his work isn’t to shatter or refract.
+It is to sanctify us and lead us to the truth.

-Lastly, Jesus wore a colorful tunic.
-This could have been taken from Joseph (Gen 37:3), but we see no reference of this at all in the life of Jesus.
-Graciously, the work of Jesus brought in those who were oppressed and marginalized, He valued diversity, and still He valued something else…….so much more.
+Fifth, Jesus wore a fabulous tunic.
+This could have been taken from Joseph’s coat (Gen 37:3), but we see no reference of this at all in the life of Jesus.
+Graciously, Jesus brought in those who were oppressed and marginalized.
+He valued diversity, and still he valued something else so much more.

-And the “Sparkle Creed” goes there.
-Love.
-Yet, that’s the hiccup of our day.
-The designations of love.
+The “Sparkle Creed” goes there, to love.
+Yet, that’s the hiccup of our day (the definition of love).
 Is this creed thick enough for them or us to love the way Jesus loved?
 Do those who recite it love their enemy?
-Does it give us an unquenching resource to the malignancy of our souls?
-No. Sadly, this creed ignores the extensive and strenuous work of those who thought deeply about how the gospel applies to their time and place.
+Does it point us to an antidote to the malignancy of our souls?
+No, sadly, this creed ignores the extensive and prayerful work of those who thought deeply about how the gospel applied to their time and place.
 This creed wasn’t written to extol God, but to clarify our or my truth.

 Greg Navitsky